nodetec/relayrunner/docs/server/intrusion-detection.md

 The default Fail2Ban jail configuration is located in `/etc/fail2ban/jail.conf`.

-To view the jail configuration you can open the file:
+To view the jail configuration, open the file:

 ```bash
 nano /etc/fail2ban/jail.conf